Cariprazine

 Cariprazine was approved for medical use in the United States in September 2015.
-It is available as a generic medication.
+It was approved as a generic medication in 2022, but is covered by patents until 2029.
+Cariprazine was approved by the TGA for use in Australia in 2020.
+As of 2025, the cost of Cariprazine is generally around $50.00USD, $30.60AUD on the PBS and £80.36 in the UK when on the NHS.

 Medical uses

-Cariprazine is used to treat patients with schizophrenia and manic, depressive, or mixed episodes associated with bipolar I disorder.
+Cariprazine is used to treat patients with schizophrenia, schizoaffective disorder and manic, depressive, or mixed episodes associated with bipolar I disorder.
 In the United States it is approved for schizophrenia in adults, acute treatment of manic or mixed episodes associated with bipolar I disorder in adults and treatment of depressive episodes associated with bipolar I disorder (bipolar depression).

-Cariprazine consistently improved depressive symptoms across a spectrum of patients with bipolar I depression.
+Cariprazine consistently improved clinical severity across a spectrum of patients with bipolar disorder or schizophrenia - effectively reducing psychosis, anxiety, manic and depressive symptoms.
 In Australia, the United Kingdom, and the European Union it is approved only for treating schizophrenia.

 Side effects

-Side effects may first appear on the first day after starting cariprazine.
-The most prevalent side effects for cariprazine include akathisia, and insomnia.
+Side effects may first appear several weeks after starting cariprazine.
 Cariprazine does not appear to impact prolactin levels, and unlike many other antipsychotics, does not increase the QT interval on the electrocardiogram (ECG).
-In short term clinical trials extrapyramidal effects, sedation, akathisia, nausea, dizziness, vomiting, anxiety, and constipation were observed.
+In short term clinical trials, extrapyramidal effects, sedation, akathisia, nausea, headache, dizziness, vomiting, insomnia, anxiety, and constipation were observed.
 One review characterized the frequency of these events as "not greatly different from that seen in patient treated with placebo" but a second called the incidence of movement-related disorders "rather high".

 Regarding these side effects, the label of cariprazine states, "The possibility of lenticular changes or cataracts cannot be excluded at this time."

 Because cariprazine and its active metabolites have long half-lives, many healthcare professionals monitor for adverse effects up to several weeks after starting cariprazine.
 A longer monitoring period is also indicated for dosage changes, whether they represent an increase or a decrease, because elimination may take several weeks.